-(3) The Municipal Planning Registrar must record the information in subitem (2) in the register contemplated in section 115(1).
-(4) If the application is incomplete, the site is not available, or it is on land contemplated in subitem (1), the Municipal Planning Registrar may refuse the application.
+(3) The Municipal Planning Registrar must record the information in sub-item (2) in the register contemplated in section 115(1).
+(4) If the application is incomplete, the site is not available, or it is on land contemplated in sub-item (1), the Municipal Planning Registrar may refuse the application.
 (5) The Municipal Planning Registrar may grant municipal planning approval subject to any conditions.
-Transfer of municipal planning approval 5.(1) A certificate permitting the erection of a dwelling house on land declared by the Municipality as land for the settlement in an unstructured manner by a traditional community or indigent households may be transferred to another person.
-(2) An application for the transfer of a certificate permitting the erection of a dwelling house on land declared by the Municipality as land for the settlement in an unstructured manner by a traditional community or indigent households must include - - (a) the name, identity number and contact details of the applicant; - (b) the name of the household which the applicant represents; - (c) the name of the traditional area and of the isiGodi where the land is situated, if applicable; - (d) the name of the Inkosi of such traditional area and of the Induna of the such isiGodi, if applicable; - (e) a copy of the certificate to be transferred; - (f) one of the following documents - (i) approval of the holder of the certificate for the transfer of the land use right; - (ii) a death certificate confirming that the holder of the certificate is diseased; or - (iii) confirmation by the Inkosi and Induna or other community leaders that the holder of the certificate is - diseased or his or her whereabouts and contact details are unknown; - (g) the approval of the Inkosi and Induna or other community leaders; No. 1631 83 (h) the GPS co-ordinates for the site to which the application applies with sufficient details to indicate its approximate extent; and (i) updated photographic evidence of the site.
+Transfer of municipal planning approval 5.(1) A certificate permitting the erection of a dwelling house on land declared by the Municipality as land for the settlement of indigent households may be transferred to another person.
+(2) An application for the transfer of a certificate permitting the erection of a dwelling house on land declared by the Municipality as land for the settlement of indigent households must include - - (a) the name, identity number and contact details of the applicant; - (b) the name of the household which the applicant represents; - (c) the name of the traditional area and of the isiGodi where the land is situated, if applicable; - (d) the name of the Inkosi of such traditional area and of the isInduna of the such isiGodi, if applicable; - (e) a copy of the certificate to be transferred; - (f) one of the following documents - - (i) approval of the holder of the certificate for the transfer of the land use right; (ii) a death certificate confirming that the holder of the certificate is diseased; or (iii) confirmation by the Inkosi and isInduna or other community leaders that the holder of the certificate is diseased or his or her whereabouts and contact details are unknown; (g) the approval of the Inkosi and isInduna or other community leaders; (h) the GPS co-ordinates for the site to which the application applies with sufficient details to indicate its approximate extent; and (i) updated photographic evidence of the site.